mpenning/ciscoconfparse/sphinx-doc/installation.rst

 Installing :mod:`ciscoconfparse`
 --------------------------------

-ciscoconfparse_ needs  Python versions 2.6, 2.7 or 3.2+ (note: version 3.7.0
+As of version 1.3.21, ciscoconfparse_ requires Python versions 2.7 or 3.4+
-has a bug - ref Github issue #117, but version 3.7.1 works); the OS should not matter.
+(note: version 3.7.0 has a bug - ref Github issue #117, but version 3.7.1 works); the OS should not matter.
 If you want to run it under a Python virtualenv_, it's been heavily tested in that environment as well.

 You can check your python version with the ``-V`` switch...